Masters in Telecommunications & Wireless Technology

-The Higher degrees in Telecommunications Systems will appeal to graduates with primary degrees in electronics or computing who wish to focus or enhance their career in telecommunications.
+The Higher degrees in Telecommunication and Wireless Tech. will appeal to graduates with primary degrees in electronics or computing who wish to focus or enhance their career in telecommunications.
 The graduate programs are also recommended to those with other science or engineering backgrounds, who wish to work in the telecommunications industry.

 The course is offered as a part-time degree program leading to the award of any of the following certificates:

 This opportunity will facilitate students currently in employment as well as those that are progressing straight after their primary degree program from AUN, and other accredited Universities.
-It is a block-release in-class course over two summer terms, spanning 18 – 36 months for those interested in diploma or Masters Degree option, or a minimum of 3 - 5 years for those interested in the doctorate option by research and thesis.
+It is a block-release in-class course over two summer terms, spanning 18 – 36 months for those interested in diploma or Masters Degree in Telecommunication and Wireless Technology.

 Program of Study